 We figure out exactly which way to go with you by sitting down for a consulting session called a Business Process Analysis.
 In a BPA, we spend time with you and your team in order to get our heads around your whole business – then we make our formal recommendations to you, kind of like a doctor.
 Only, this isn’t just a five-minute wham-bam appointment.
 And, there’s no smelly waiting room either.

 You may be starting to see just how much goes into deploying Zoho.
 It’s not something we take lightly, and you shouldn’t either.
 We’re here to help you every step of the way, from planning, to training, to deployment – and beyond.

 We covered a fair bit in this article, so to recap, we:

 - Suggested implementing Zoho Cliq or Zoho Desk as a way to prepare your staff for a more complete “Zoho for beginners” deployment

 - Demonstrated training as a way to get ultimate staff buy-in

 - Discussed the value of a business consulting session to get a plan in place to ensure you do everything the right way.

 This isn’t a call to carry all these out yourself, of course.
 In the grand scheme of things, you may be working with much more than Zoho CRM, Cliq, and Desk.
 (There’s Zoho Books for your finances…and 40+ other apps in the whole Zoho One suite.)
 And, as Zoho consultants, we’d probably do it in a reverse order (point 3, then 2, then 1).
 But, that may not be your style, so if you don’t want to engage with a Zoho consultant like us, you could really do any of these to help ensure buy-in from your staff.
 Regardless, as mentioned before, hopefully these points on Zoho for beginners get the old noggin joggin’.

-Let us know if you need any help with Zoho by clicking the Contact Us button in the upper right-hand corner of this page.
+Let us know if you need any help with Zoho by contacting us right here.